Wallumbilla, Queensland: Economy

 Traditionally Wallumbilla's main industries were dairy and beef cattle, now the main industries are cropping and beef cattle.
 The main crops include sorghum and wheat.

 Locals believe that if not for the discovery of gas at nearby hub Roma, Wallumbilla would have flourished into a similar hub, as the discovery of gas in 1908 near Roma preluded the Wallumbilla cattle sale yards (a thriving business according to local history) to move up to Roma, accentuating its growth.

 A major gas hub is in preparation for Wallumbilla, planned to start operation in 2014.

 Education

-Wallumbilla State School is a government primary and secondary (Prep-10) school for boys and girls at 22 High Street (26.5843°S 149.1861°E).
+Wallumbilla State School is a government primary and secondary (Kindergarten to Year 10) school for boys and girls at 22 High Street (26.5843°S 149.1861°E).
 In 2016, the school had an enrolment of 106 students with 15 teachers (12 full-time equivalent) and 10 non-teaching staff (7 full-time equivalent).
 In 2018, the school had an enrolment of 126 students with 16 teachers (12 full-time equivalent) and 13 non-teaching staff (8 full-time equivalent).

 Most of these students hail from properties surrounding town, as well as the high school students who attended primary school in the neighbouring towns of Jackson and Yuleba.

-The nearest state high schools offering Years 11 and 12 of secondary school are Roma State College and St. John's College in Roma (40 kilometres west) and Miles State High School in Miles (90 kilometres east).
+The nearest schools offering Years 11 and 12 of secondary education are Roma State College and St. John's College in Roma (40 kilometres west) and Miles State High School in Miles (90 kilometres east).